emen7/data/README.md

-# OpenUrantia - Open-Source Urantia Papers Data
+# UrantiaHub - Open-Source Urantia Papers Data

 Welcome to the "Open-Source Urantia Papers Data" repository, a hub for innovation and development of diverse applications leveraging the rich and profound content of the Urantia Papers.
 This open-source collection provides both the Urantia Papers content in a structured JSON format and MP3 audio files for each paper and node.
 It is designed to facilitate easy integration and accessibility of the Urantia Papers content for various projects, from academic research tools to spiritual study apps.
 Please use this data freely in your personal and commercial projects, and feel free to contribute to its enhancement and expansion.